brnorris03/Orio/README.md

 ```
   $ tar -xzf orio.tar.gz
   $ cd orio
-  $ python setup.py install --prefix=$HOME/orio
+  $ python setup.py install --prefix=$VALID_PYTHON_PATH
 ```

+On a Unix platform, the install command without the `--prefix` option will install Orio in the default python installation (system version or currently activated virtual environment).
+An alternetive approach is to install using the `--user` option, which does not modify the python installation.
-On a Unix platform, the install command without the `--prefix` option requires superuser permissions and would install the Orio executables (orcc, orcu, orcl, etc.) in `/usr/local/bin` and and python packages in `/usr/local/lib/python2.X`.
+Without any options, `python setup.py install` will typically require superuser permissions and would install the Orio executables (orcc, orcu, orcl, etc.) in `/usr/local/bin` and and python packages in `/usr/local/lib/python2.X`.
 At this point, there is no uninstall script, so removing the above two components manually is sufficient to uninstall Orio.